What is Electronic Data Interchange?

 Direct EDI Integration

-Large enterprises integrate EDI directly into their ERP and supply chain management systems for seamless automation.
-This approach requires in-house IT resources and dedicated EDI software.
+Large enterprises connect EDI directly to their ERP and supply chain systems.
+This approach delivers the most automation but needs in-house IT resources and dedicated EDI software.

 EDI via Value-Added Networks (VANs)

-Companies use third-party VANs to facilitate secure EDI transactions.
-VANs offer managed services, reducing the technical burden on businesses.
+Companies use third-party VANs to manage secure EDI transactions, which lowers the technical burden on internal teams.

 Web-Based EDI

-A cost-effective solution for small and medium-sized businesses, allowing users to manually enter and exchange EDI documents through an online portal.
+A lower-cost option for small and mid-sized businesses, letting users enter and exchange EDI documents through an online portal.

 API-Based EDI